Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

     - Each chapter **concludes with** a short summary.
     - **To conclude by doing something**

+## Confront

+- Need to be dealt
+    - Customers are **confronted with** a bewildering amount of choices.
+    - We try to help confront their problems.

 ## Conscience

 - Moral sense
     - To have a clear conscience

+## Consensus

+- An opinion that everyone in a group agrees with.
+    - A lack of **consensus about/on** the aims of the project.
+    - There is a consensus among the teachers that children should have a broad understanding of the world.

 ## Constitute